bettzv2/AJL-TEAM-2/README.md

 ## **👩🏽‍💻 Setup & Execution**

-**Provide step-by-step instructions so someone else can run your code and reproduce your results.
-Depending on your setup, include:**

-* How to clone the repository
-* How to install dependencies
-* How to set up the environment
-* How to access the dataset(s)
-* How to run the notebook or scripts

-To run the notebook, you have to either set it up on your local machine or use a cloud-based environment such as Google Colab.
+**To run the notebook, you have to either set it up on your local machine or use a cloud-based environment such as Google Colab.**

-To run on a cloud-based environment:
+### To run on a cloud-based environment:
 - Download the datasets and put them into your Google Drive account
 - Run the notebook on your environment

-To run on your local machine:
+### To run on your local machine:
 - Clone the repository using your preferred method of cloning.
 For example, if you wanted to clone the repo using the the HTTPS link, run:
   ```
   git clone https://github.com/bettzv2/AJL-TEAM-2.git